 Legolas relieved Frodo of watch duty and was glad to: the hobbit looked both jumpy and exhausted.
-The elf's gaze followed Frodo, who collapsed onto his bedroll, then he turned his eyes to the nothingness ahead of him.
+The elf's gaze followed Frodo, who collapsed onto his bedroll, then he turned his eyes to the nothingness ahead of him

 Two days – more or less, he could not say – they had wandered in Moria in endless darkness and horrible stillness, and finding the converse of stillness even more horrible.
-The duration had made Legolas irritable; at least, he felt as though his mind was playing tricks.
-A presence of dread filled the dark but also one separate from it, one he felt familiar with.
+The duration had made Legolas irritable; at least, he felt as though his mind were playing tricks.
+A presence of dread filled the dark, but also one separate from it, one he felt familiar with.
 That was most uncomfortable.

 But… Too much thought finds the guard dead.
-He swiftly scanned the shadows for movement, peering into each inky depths of the four archways that branched north, south, east, and west of the great hall where they had settled for the remaining night.
+He swiftly scanned the shadows for movement, peering into each inky depth of the four archways that branched north, south, east, and west of the great hall where they had settled for the remaining night.
 He listened for any strange rustle or breath; none came except that of the slow breathing of his resting companions and the whistle of the cool draft from the east arch.

 Legolas walked thoughtfully from his companions to a break in the cold currents and breathed in.
 That smell, that smell!
 It came so faintly, but he knew it once before.
 What was it?
-It had nagged him throughout that day's march.
+It had nagged him throughout the day's march.